Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: System Model

-for some $\beta\!>\!0$.
-In the next section, we take $\beta = 1$ and focus on the case with $\eta\!=\!2$ which captures free space path loss \cite{giles2016,cef2012,sklar1997-1}.
-Additionally, the main notations used in the paper are listed in Table~\ref{Tab:Notations}.

-Finally, it is noted that to have a two-hop path, the signal-to-noise ratio (SNR) for both hops must be higher than or equal to the threshold $\Upsilon$.
+In the beginning of the next section, we will take $\beta = 1$ for brevity, and we will focus on the case with $\eta\!=\!2$, which captures free space path loss propagation.
+Our analysis stays the same for other values of $\beta\!>\!0$, while the assumption for $\eta=2$ will allow us to express multi-dimensional integrals in a closed-form and obtain important performance insights for multi-hop connectivity.
+It is also noted that to have a reliable two-hop path to the RSU, the values of the connection function for both hops (V2V and V2I) must be higher than or equal to a threshold.
 From this perspective, a {\it{decode-and-forward}} relay is essentially assumed here.